Some time ago I was digging in some opensource C++ graphics library and found

 to write this post to show that it can be done better than that.

 This is basically the stepping stone of Object Oriented Programming.
 You have some well-defined base class and subclasses are (re)implementing the virtual functions.
 In many cases you don’t know about the implementation and just work with reference to the base interface.
-However, this comes with performance penalty — each function call must be dispatched through virtual table.
+However, this comes with performance penalty — each function call must be dispatched through a virtual table.
 While this might not be an issue in conventional applications, it is much more noticeable in tight game loops running at 60 FPS.

 Magnum tries very hard to not overuse dynamic polymorphism.
 It is needed only for plugins and scene graph internals.
 These two cases are implemented with Herb Sutter suggestions on virtuality in mind, which allows many performance and usability improvements.
 In particular, Magnum employs this approach: